 Keep the story simple and clear – less is always more.

-You can stay inside close to snacks, demonstrate some cool gadgetry, include subjects that they love, and produce an awesome piece of art for their wall.
+You can demonstrate some cool gadgetry, include subjects that they love, and produce an awesome piece of art for their wall.

-‘Focus stacking’ means combining photographs of the same subject with different focal points, together in Photoshop.
+‘Focus stacking’ means combining photographs of the same subject with different focal points.
+You can do so in Photoshop.

-Each individual photograph can be set at a different focal point so that when a few of them are combined, more of the image is in focus.
-Each photo needs to be made from the exact same position.
+Each photograph can be set at a different focal point so that when a few of them are combined, more of the image is in focus.
+Every photo needs to be made from the exact same position.
 This is where your tripod comes in handy.

-This technique is particularly useful for toy photography because you’ll often be doing close-ups which can result in a shallow depth of field.
+This technique is particularly useful for toy photography.
+You’ll often be doing close-ups which can result in a shallow depth of field.

-Learning the techniques of focus stacking won’t just give you super sharp photographs of toys.
-It will also give you Photoshop skills that come in handy for numerous other photo projects and subjects.
+Learning the techniques of focus stacking won’t only give you super sharp photographs of toys.
+It will also give you Photoshop skills that come in handy for several other photo projects and subjects.

-7. Mix Up Your Points of View to Make Unique Toy Photos
+7. Change Your Angle to Make Unique Toy Photos

 Although you might be set up to photograph at eye level, think outside the square and explore different angles too.
 Just like portraiture, shooting from up high or down low can add an emotive element to a toy and help tell a story.